mwilki23/rsp_project/README.md

 __Installation__
 ------------------------------------------------
-To install the package, clone the repository into a catkin workspace.
-This package requires that the physical turtlebot has the standard turlebot3 and raspicam packages installed on it.
+To install the package, clone the repository into a catkin workspace on a main PC (not on the actual turtlebot).
+This package requires that the physical turtlebot has the standard turlebot3 and raspicam packages installed on it (this is all that is required on the turtlebot).

 __Deliverables__
 ------------------------------------------------